Hendrix-CS/csci322/index.md

   projects submitted late until you have met with me.

-- If you do not get credit for a project, you may revise and resubmit the project.
+- If you do not get credit for a project, you may revise and resubmit the project (as many times as necessary to get credit).
 The default deadline for resubmission is **one week after receiving feedback** (but you may ask for an extension as usual).

-- However, the above only applies if you made a reasonable attempt at the project the first time.
-You cannot turn in a half-finished project before the deadline and then "revise" it by completing the rest.
-If your project is only half-finished, you should request an extension.

 - The absolute latest any project may be turned in is **5pm on Wednesday, May 1.**

-## <a name="projects">Projects</a>

-Your work in this course will consist of a series of challenging projects from our textbook.
-Taken all together, they will result in a complete working (simulated) computer.
-See the links below for the details and specification for each project.

 ### <a name="integrity">Academic integrity</a>